nantrinh/postit_app_walkthrough/lesson_1/README.md

   - categories#show: `localhost:3000/categories/:id`
 - Make sure your server is running before checking the URLs (run `rails server`).
 - I use partials here, which are covered later in the course.
-- I style my app differently from the one in the videos.
+- REMINDER: I style my app differently from the one in the videos.

 ### Shared
 [Note](https://guides.rubyonrails.org/layouts_and_rendering.html#naming-partials): Partials are named with a leading underscore to distinguish them from regular views, even though they are referred to without the underscore.